-- → Neither transfer, nor missetting of parameter (Yiddish-like) - Linear EV2/EV3 orders are found, but V3+ orders are unattested. - $\hookrightarrow$ Any resemblance to V2 would be accidental. - !
-AUR most clearly dominant in Italian, yet shows no EV2 stage ightarrowundermines transfer from Italian. - → By implication, TP-based analysis of their V2 system also infeasible (see also Vikner, 1995, for other issues).
+- Linear EV2/EV3 orders are found, but V3+ orders are unattested. - \hookrightarrow Any resemblance to V2 would be accidental. - !
+AUR most clearly dominant in Italian, yet shows no EV2 stage → undermines transfer from Italian. - \rightarrow By implication, TP-based analysis of their V2 system also infeasible (see also Vikner, 1995, for other issues).

-I interpret the data as an extension of a Germanic pattern (V- and XP-movement to CP)
+We interpret the data as an extension of a Germanic pattern (V- and XP-movement to CP)